dwp/govuk-casa/docs/contributors/tests.md

 As a general rule of thumb ...

 * Write **Unit Tests** for any files you create or modify in the `src/lib/` directory.
-These are typically classes and utility functions, and must be named with the `*.test.js` format so that they get picked up correctly by the `npm test` command.
+These are typically classes and utility functions, and must be named with the `*.test.js` format so that they get picked up correctly by the `npm run test:unit` command.

 * Write **End-to-End Tests** to cover any changes or additions to files in the `src/middleware/` and `src/routes/` directories.
 These are typically ExpressJS middleware functions that are often influenced by any middleware executing before them, so e2e tests ensure the full middleware chain is executed as intended.
 An exception to this rule is that unit tests are a better choice to cover scenarios that can't be easily triggered by an e2e tests, such as errors and exception pathways.